-Re sidential Care S Status Data Collection by Round Community Residential Care not Nursing Home Nursing Home Round 1 SP Interview FQ Interview √ $\sqrt[n]{\sqrt{1}}$ √ Round 2 SP Interview FQ Interview (if Round 2 residential care) 2 √ $\sqrt{1}$ $\sqrt{1}$ Decedents LML Interview with proxy \checkmark \checkmark \checkmark
+Re sidential Care S Status Data Collection by Round Community Residential Care not Nursing Home Nursing Home Round 1 SP Interview FQ Interview √ √ √ √ Round 2 and subsequent rounds SP Interview FQ Interview (if residential care) 2 √ √1 √ √1 √ Decedents LML Interview with proxy $\sqrt{}$ \checkmark V

 1SPs who completed an SP interview in Round 1.
-Round 1 nursing home residents or persons in residential care who did not complete an SP interview in Round 1 were not eligible for an SP interview in Round 2.
+Round 1 nursing home residents or persons in residential care who did not complete an SP interview in Round 1 were not eligible for an SP interview in later rounds.

-2 An FQ was administered if the SP was in residential care, including a nursing home, in Round 2.
-As in Round 1, items in the HT section of the Round 2 SP interview triggered an FQ.
-An FQ also was administered for persons from Round 1 who had an FQ but no SP interview, and were alive in Round 2.
+2 An FQ was administered if the SP was in residential care, including a nursing home.
+As in Round 1, items in the HT section of the SP interview triggered an FQ.